anoma/nspec/docs/arch/node/engines/ticker_messages.juvix.md

     import prelude open;
     ```

-# Ticker Messages
+# TickerMsg Message Interface

-## Message interface
+## TickerMsg Message Constructors

-### TickerMsgIncrement
+??? quote "TickerMsgIncrement"

     A `TickerMsgIncrement` message instructs the engine to increase the counter.
     This message doesn't require any arguments.

-### TickerMsgCount
+??? quote "TickerMsgCount"

     A `TickerMsgCount` message requests the engine to send the current counter value back to
     the requester.
 This message doesn't require any arguments.

 ### TickerMsg